maurojann/mask-3D/README.md

 I suggest to print it using PETG filament.
 Ideally it is designed to be printed with a 0.4 nozzle with 0.2 of layer height.
-It is better to set at least some Brim in 3D printing settings The “top” shell needs to be flipped topside down.
+It is better to set at least some Brim or Raft in 3D printing settings The “top” shell needs to be flipped topside down.
 No need for supports at all.
 Print 2 buckles.